 Students participate in the EI program for a short period or for a longer period determined by their progress and needs.
-The students’ skills and abilities in phonemics awareness, phonics, fluency, comprehension and spelling/vocabulary are continuously monitored and assessed.
+The students’ skills and abilities in phonemics awareness, reading fluency, comprehension and spelling/vocabulary are continuously monitored and assessed.

 If your child is assessed as needing extra support for obtaining literacy skills, you will be informed by the classroom teacher.
 The Early Intervention teacher will then set up a plan based on the students’ individual needs.
 As a parent you will be informed of your child’s progress on a regular basis.